Wall Street Pummels Aurora Cannabis Inc. (ACB) After Recent Earnings Report

 Sponsored

-ACB currently public float of 214.61M and currently shorts hold a 9.65% ratio of that float.
-Today, the average trading volume of ACB was 5.62M shares.
+The average price from analysts is $4.60.
+ACB currently public float of 198.11M and currently shorts hold a 15.30% ratio of that float.
+Today, the average trading volume of ACB was 5.69M shares.

 ACB’s Market Performance

-ACB stocks went down by -6.98% for the week, with a monthly drop of -36.17% and a quarterly performance of -52.12%, while its annual performance rate touched -73.70%.
-The volatility ratio for the week stands at 7.20% while the volatility levels for the past 30 days are set at 7.56% for Aurora Cannabis Inc..
-The simple moving average for the period of the last 20 days is -23.18% for ACB stocks with a simple moving average of -55.66% for the last 200 days.
+ACB stocks went up by 18.43% for the week, with a monthly drop of -20.78% and a quarterly performance of -40.68%, while its annual performance rate touched -64.23%.
+The volatility ratio for the week stands at 7.03% while the volatility levels for the past 30 days are set at 7.19% for Aurora Cannabis Inc..
+The simple moving average for the period of the last 20 days is -0.84% for ACB stocks with a simple moving average of -46.21% for the last 200 days.

 Analysts’ Opinion of ACB